chris-geek/file-downloader/README.md

     cd bin
     java samples.Demo [-md5 {<md5hash> | etag}] [ -b <bufferSizeBytes>] [ -t <throttleMs>]  "<http-url>" <location>
+    java samples.DemoAutoRetry [-md5 {<md5hash> | etag}] [ -b <bufferSizeBytes>] [ -t <throttleMs>]  "<http-url>" <location>

+`samples.DemoAutoRetry` shows the auto-retry feature.
+You can download a large file and temporary disable you network card or disconnecting the network cable/turning wifi off.

+`samples.DemoResumeInterruptedDownload` shows how the download is resumed if the application exists during download.
+By default it will exit after 3 seconds, but you can edit the source code and use a different time.

+Feel free to hack the demo applications to test different features.

 ## Using as a library

-You can download the latest jar from the Releases tab on GitHub and add file-download-<version>.jar to your classpath.
+You can download the latest jar from the Releases tab on GitHub and add `file-download-lib-<version>.jar` to your classpath.
 The simplest way to use file downloader is the following:

     HttpDownloader downloader = new HttpDownloader();